 iGEM Registration Handbook: user accounts

-In order to create an account, go to the 'create an account page'.
+In order to create an account, go to the create an account page by clicking on "Log in/create an account" in the upper right corner.
 It will look like this:

 The most important thing to remember when creating a user account is that we are asking you to provide us TWO names: your real name and your user name.
 Your user name will only be used to log in to iGEM and the Registry.
 Your real name will be used for everything else - including keeping track of edits that you make, attributing credit to anything that you have done, and any other presence that you have on iGEM and the Registry.
 Your user name is simply your login name and your real name is your professional identity.
 Your user/login name can be anything that you want but your real name must take the form [first name] [last name].
 At this time, we can only accept character A-Z and numbers 0-9.
 We unfortunately cannot accept any special characters yet.
 We realize that this might pose an inconvenience to some but please be aware that we are working towards having full character support at some point in the near future.

 When you create an account you will be asked for the school or organization you are affiliated with.
 This is NOT the name of the iGEM team you are on.
 This is the school that you attend or the organization that you are with.
 For example, if Boston College and Cambridge College were to join together to form an iGEM team called Massachusetts, a student at Boston College would write that their school is Boston College, NOT Massachusetts.